Article Categories

 What are the special symbols in C language?

-In C programming language, generally, the special symbols have some special meaning.
-This language provides low-level access to the memory and it is identified for its performance and efficiency.
+In C programming language, special symbols have specific meanings and are essential for writing syntactically correct programs.
+This language provides low-level access to memory and is known for its performance and efficiency.

 -